Compare business loans

 Compare, find and match fast to over 80 bank and non-bank lenders accessing much needed working capital from a unsecured business loan.More details

 Disclaimer: Savvy is not advising or recommending any particular product to you.
 We provide general information on products for the purposes of comparison, but your personal situation or goals are not considered here.
 Although we try to make our comparisons as thorough as possible, we do not have information on all products on the market on our site.

 You should always consult a given offer's PDS or further documentation in the process of deciding on which loan to choose, as well as seeking independent, professional advice.
 If you decide to apply with one of the lenders listed above via our website, you will not be dealing with Savvy; any applications or enquiries will be conducted directly with the lender offering that product.

 How do I compare different business loans?

 Often when comparing loans, people jump straight to the interest rate and don’t go much further.
 In reality, though, there’s a lot more to comparing business loans.
 The interest rate can even be misleading if you don’t account for factors like fees and different loan types.

-What are some of the elements that you should be looking at when you compare one business loan to another?
+What are some of the elements that you should be looking at when you compare one small business loan to another?

 - Interest rates – The interest (shown as a percentage added to the loan total each year) is certainly a good place to start.
 A difference of a less than one percentage point can mean thousands of dollars difference in the cost of a loan over a number of years, so finding a low rate is important.
 However, you need to remember that different types of business loans – such as secured and unsecured loans – can often have quite different interest rates to account for things like risk levels.
 You need to compare apples with apples to acquire good information.